Leper War on Kauaʻi: Landing

 The Waialeale arrived at Kalalau July 1.
 Fifteen soldiers landed at noon in two skiffs without incident, only encountering civilians.
 Finding the shore safe the rest of the expedition was delivered and set up camp a mile inland.
 Soldiers were sent to guard the stream and the colony was searched finding leper leader Reverend Kapahei "Judge" Kauai, three lepers were captured from a cave on the coast and a leper collaborator.

 On July 2, Wahinealoha, the collaborator, was deputized with the intent he would talk the lepers into surrender.
 The expedition moved another mile inland and established a base camp called "Camp Dole".
-Larsen fired five round from the howitzer against the eastern ridge of the valley with the intention of intimidating the lepers with the cannon's reports.
+Larsen fired five rounds from the howitzer against the eastern ridge of the valley with the intention of intimidating the lepers with the cannon's reports.
 The platoon advanced deeper into the valley.
 At noon, Wahinealoha returned with the message that a group of lepers were willing to surrender if Luther Wilcox were to meet with them.
 Wahinealoha, Kunuiakea, and Wicox met with a leper, after assuring well treatment the other eight lepers of Koʻolau's party came out of hiding and surrendered.
 The next day, the soldiers searched for Koʻolau around the east ridge of the valley.
 They used his sister as a way of capturing him; she was to call out to him and lure him out of his hiding place.
 This strategy failed because the valley was deserted and they did not find Koʻolau.